 - Crush fennel, anise, caraway, or cumin seeds with a mortar and pestle, pour hot water over the crushed seeds, add a touch of honey for sweetness and enjoy as a post-meal beverage.

-- Add cardamom, cinnamon, ginger, or nutmeg to porridge,baked goods, hot chocolate, or tea blends for depth of flavour.
+- Add cardamom, cinnamon, ginger, or nutmeg to porridge, baked goods, hot chocolate, or tea blends.
+These also give a nice flavor.

 - Mix fresh chopped dill or parsley into your salads.